 - Balance can be Easily Verified – With the posting in the accounts, the balances of each account can be easily known as on the date.
 It creates a clear understanding of the account balances and reduces the efforts of finding from each ledger account.

-- Ensures Smooth Running of Business – Posting of Balances ensures the smooth running of the business as with posting balances can be easily tracked and called for, and cross-verification and arithmetical accuracy is to be rechecked.
+- Ensures Smooth Running of Business – Posting of Balances ensures the smooth running of the business as posting balances can be easily tracked and called for.
+Cross-verification and arithmetical accuracy are to be rechecked.

-- Helps to keep Updated Records – It helps to keep an updated record of all ledger balances & also helps to keep tracking on the balances on how it changed over a period of time.
+- Helps to keep Updated Records – It helps to keep an updated record of all ledger balances & also helps to keep tracking of the balances on how they changed over time.

-Posting in the ledgerLedgerLedger in Accounting, also called the Second Book of Entry, is a book that summarizes all the journal entries in the form of debits & credits to use for future reference & create financial statements. is the accounting process through which the balances of the general journal and various sub-ledgers are to be transferred at various intervals ranges from daily to yearly.
+Posting in the ledgerLedgerLedger in accounting records and processes a firm’s financial data, taken from journal entries.
+This becomes an important financial record for future reference.
+It is used for creating financial statements.
+It is also known as the second book of entry.is the accounting process.
+The balances of the general journal and various sub-ledgers are to be transferred at various intervals, ranging from daily to yearly.
 It is very helpful and useful in large organizations, as keeping track of the balance becomes very easy.
-Also, with the posing in a ledger, the arithmetic accuracy of the accounts can be verified, and the balances can be analyzed thoroughly so as to maintain the proper and accurate records.
+Also, with the posing in a ledger, the arithmetic accuracy of the accounts can be verified, and the balances can be analyzed thoroughly to maintain the proper and accurate records.

-Posting in the ledger is the manual process; hence manpower is needed.
+Posting in the ledger is a manual process; hence workforce is needed.
 It ensures that all assets and liabilities are to be recorded properly.
-The balances of nominal accounts are directly transferred to the profit and loss account, and the balances related to balance sheet items are to be transferred to the general ledger account.
-It helps to keep the updated records, but with the advancement of technology and the availability of various software, the posting in balance becomes the traditional concept.
+The balances of nominal accounts are directly transferred to the profit and loss account.
+The balances related to balance sheet items are to be transferred to the general ledger account.
+It helps keep the updated records, but with the advancement of technology and the availability of various software, the posting in balance has become the traditional concept.

 This has been a guide to What is Posting in Accounting & its Definition.
-Here we discuss the step to calculate the posting in accounting and examples along with rules and importance.
-You can learn more about from the following articles –
+Here we discuss the step to calculate the posting in accounting and examples and rules and importance.
+You can learn more about it from the following articles –